2013 Campeonato Brasiliense

-The 2013 Campeonato Brasiliense de Futebol was the 38th edition of the Distrito Federal's top professional football league.
+The 2013 Campeonato Brasiliense de Futebol was the 38th edition of the Federal District's top professional football league.
 The competition began on January 19, and ended on May 19.
 Brasiliense won the championship by the 8th time, while Botafogo and Brazlândia were relegated.

 Format

 The tournament has two stages.
 On the first stage, all teams are split in two groups.
 In first round, each team plays against all other teams in the team's same group.
 In the second round, each team plays against all other teams in the other group.
 In both rounds, the two best teams in each group advances to a playoff, where the four teams play to find the team who wins the round.

 On the second stage, the winner of the first round plays against the winner of the second round.
 If the same team wins both rounds, that team is the champion.

 The bottom two teams on overall classification will be relegated.